 There is a wide range of digital literacy levels across geographies and generations.
-The Information Communication Technology Development Index shows that ICT accessibility, usage, and skills have been stagnant since 2016.
+The Information Communication Technology Development Index shows the accessibility, usage and skills related to information and communication technologies in Viet Nam have been stagnant since 2016.
 Telecommunication infrastructure in Viet Nam also shows room for improvement.
-According to the 2018 Telecommunication Infrastructure Index, the country scored below both world and regional averages due to the relatively low number of fixed broadband and fixed telephone line subscribers, accounting for only 9.6% and 5.9% of Vietnamese inhabitants respectively.39 In the same year, the International Telecommunications Union found that 23% of all households owned computers and 25% had access to the Internet.40 In terms of usage, only 46% of individuals used broadband Internet while another 46% had data subscriptions for mobile devices.41
+According to the 2018 Telecommunication Infrastructure Index, the country scored below both world and regional averages due to the relatively low number of fixed broadband and fixed telephone line subscribers, accounting for only 9.6% and 5.9% of Vietnamese inhabitants respectively.39 In the same year, the International Telecommunications Union found that 23% of all households owned computers and